 GENERAL LEMNITZER.
 They have some j but they do not have enough.
 Secretary McNamara, supported by the Joint Chiefs, is pressing all nations to develop a logistic capability to enable their forces to fight for longer than a week or ten days.
 CHAIRMAN HOLIFIELD.
 I think this is very important.
 Even though they bring up their strength to 80 percent or 90 percent but still do not have logistical support and depend upon us, in an hour of peril we might not be able to deliver the logistical support they need.
 Certainly they whould have a reasonable amount of their own logistical support.
 GENERAL LEMNITZER.
 I have sat in on many meetings, and I think Secretary McNamara is just about completing the round of discussions with NATO Defense Ministers, such as with the Minister fifther of Italy at the present time.
-He has stressed this, and so have I in our discussions with all of them. ite realism The Germans recognize that.
+He has stressed this, and so have I in our discussions with all of them. in scolim The Germans recognize that.
 They are very smart military people and they recognize the requirement and are putting more effort into it.
-However, the other countries, the smaller nations have got to here the state of their total capability.
-REPRESENTATIVE WESTLAND.
+However, the other countries, the smaller nations have got to here and they recognize the requirement and are putting more effort into REPRESENTATIVE WESTLAND.
 We were told a couple of years ago that the NATO forces without adequate tactical nuclear weapons would be pushed out of Europe in a couple of weeks.
 They might make a stand in the Pyrenees or some place like that, regain some beachhead.
-If that SECRET SECHET 16.58 (29) premise is correct, it would seem that the acquisition of so-called "adequate" nuclear tactical weapons is of primary importance.
+If that SECRET SECHET (29) premise is correct, it would seem that the acquisition of so-called "adequate" nuclear tactical weapons is of primary importance.
 GENERAL LEMNITZER.
 There is no doubt whatsoever that tactical nuclear weapons are of prime importance to the defense of Western Europe in the NATO area.
 At the beginning of NATO, when the NATO treaty was signed, the Russian forces could have walked across Germany and France and have walked to the channel.
 They can't do it any more.
-The object of the shield is to provide such forces that they can be delayed -- they/can be stopped.
+The object of the shield is to provide such forces that they Can be delayed -- they can be stopped.
 I don't think any man can envisage the time at which it is appropriate to employ nuclear weapons.
-It will depend upon the circumstances and what the forces are which for are involved in a given operation.
+It will depend upon the circumstances and what the forces are which forces are involved in a given operation.
 They can't walk across Europe today even though some of the NATO divisions are under strength.
-The provide strength.
+The object of the strength.
 The objective, of course, is to build them up to where there has to be a real fight to advance at all in Western Europe.
 This is a problem which has been faced by my predecessors in Europe.
 There is no doubt it will be faced by me and those who succeed me.
-It depends in functo, succession function upon the forces Russia has and the satellites where they are concentrated, weapons.
-SECRET
+It depends in fight, or fight, where they are concentrated, where they are backed up with size, tactical air and with tactical nuclear weapons.
+SECRET 16.59